Used Car: 2013 Toyota Tundra Review

 Most automotive critics commented that the 2013 Toyota Tundra's cabin looks a bit outdated and is built with quite a few hard plastics.
 Regular cab Tundras seat up to three while Double Cab (extended) and CrewMax models seat up to six.
 Test drivers said the front seats are spacious and supportive.
 They were impressed with the rear legroom in the Double cab, and said its rear seats are more comfortable and spacious than those of competing extended cab trucks.
 The CrewMax configuration has an abundance of back-seat legroom, they wrote.
 The 2013 Tundra comes standard with dual-zone air conditioning and power windows, which are both rare for the class.
 Available features include Bluetooth, navigation, a JBL stereo system, a rearview camera, a power-retractable rear window, leather seats, dual-zone automatic climate control and heated and ventilated front seats.

-The Toyota Tundra was the 2013 Best Full-Size Truck for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The 2013 Toyota Tundra was named our 2013 Best Full-Size Truck for the Money when it was new.

 Other Trucks to Consider